petrknap/trunk/_drafts/organize-your-music-by-markers-and-php-cli-script.md

 I need to **organize my music over many devices** (notebook, desktop, car, etc.) via file synchronization and playlists.
 It helps me to keep my music files clear - **if a song lost last marker I can painlessly delete it**.

-If you like this idea, **let's enjoy it and share it** with your friends.
+If you like this idea then **enjoy it and share it** with your friends.